 The emergence of Nigeria, South Africa, Kenya and Egypt as major start-up hubs will provide opportunities for Australian businesses in new areas.
-Australia is linked to East Africa through the Indian Ocean, and the blue economy also offers significant opportunities.
+Australia connects to the East Africa through the Indian Ocean, and the blue economy also offers significant opportunities.

 Currently, forty-four (44) member states are state parties to the AfCFTA Agreement following the ratification of the instruments establishing the AfCFTA while fifty-four (54) member states have signed the Agreement.

 It will be Watts’ second visit on the continent in under two months.

 In December 2022, the lawmaker visited the continent for the first time as assistant foreign minister for discussions in Morocco, Ghana and South Africa for new opportunities.

 With a middle class of about 310 million people, Africa offers a significant trade diversification opportunity for Australian businesses.

 Australia’s two-way trade with Africa was at almost $10 billion in 2022, buoyed by major trade and investment relationships with South Africa.